Advice > Product marketing

 1.1.3 Written assignment (in some cases)

 Some applicants will also be asked to complete a written assignment.
-When included, this step tends to come after you've passed the initial phone screen, and before you move onto the later interviews.
+When included, this step tends to come after you've passed the initial phone screen, and before you move on to the later interviews.

 You'll usually have a few days to complete the assignment.
 The format also varies.
 If you're applying as a PMM, you'll probably be given a prompt that you'll respond to and return via email.